dineshkumares/info_extraction_receipts/README.md

 ### Solution:
 -----------
-What if we could have some labeled data, and use a transductive learning method where a model could predict the labels for the rest of the data?
+What if we could have some labeled data, and use a transductive learning method where a model could learn the pattern of graphs and be able to predict the labels for the rest of the data?
 This approach would be highly scalable and convenient for a lot of problems pertaining to the domain.

 Semi-Supervised Graph Convolutional Networks (GCNs) provide a platform for recognizing different patterns associated with different invoices/semi-structured documents.
 This method can be used in __Transductive learning/semi-supervised learning__ :.
 This can be used in auto-labeling/classification of desired classes(in our case: company, address, invoice, date and total) by learning graph patterns.
 [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12) provides for the conceptual background for this project.
 I have relied on graph formation concepts from the paper but the code itself is my own.